sophie-03/gene_cn_lifehistory/README.md

 ## Repository information

-This repository contains the scripts for analysis carried out in the paper "The role of gene copy number in adaptation to life history traits across mammals".
+This repository contains the scripts for analysis carried out in the paper "Variable gene copy number in cancer-related pathways is associated with cancer prevalence across mammals".

 ## Workflow